-If truly you are a believer, when someone is prophesying from the same Holy Spirit dwelling in you, there will be a witness, a divine conviction, or confirmation in your spirit (Rom.
+If truly you are a believer when someone is prophesying from the same Holy Spirit dwelling in you there will be a witness, a divine conviction, or confirmation in your spirit (Rom.
 8:16, 1 John 2:20, 27).

 Beloved, don’t let anyone hurry, pressurize, cajole or coax you into believing, accepting and acting upon any prophecy without having thoroughly judged or examined it, and without being fully convinced or persuaded in your spirit that it is from God.

-The Scripture admonishes, “Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.”
+Heed John’s admonition, “Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.”
 (1 John 4:1 NKJV).